Telê Santana

 Telê Santana da Silva, also known as Telê Santana (July 26, 1931 – April 21, 2006) was a Brazilian football manager and former player (right winger).
 He was born in Itabirito, Minas Gerais.

-Telê was the manager responsible for putting together the 1982 and 1986 Brazil national squads.
-The 1982 squad in particular is remembered as one of the greatest teams in football history not to win the World Cup.
-It included players such as Zico, Sócrates, Falcão, Júnior and Toninho Cerezo.
-He was also a highly successful manager of various club teams, including the legendary 1992 and 1993 São Paulo, and was also very influential with Atlético Mineiro and Fluminense.
+Santana was the manager of the famous 1982 and 1986 Brazil national squads.
+The 1982 squad, which consisted of players such as Zico, Sócrates, Falcão, Júnior and Toninho Cerezo, is widely considered one of the best sides to never win the World Cup.
+Santana was also a highly successful manager of various club teams, including the legendary 1992 and 1993 São Paulo, and was also very influential with Atlético Mineiro and Fluminense.

-Telê is often mentioned by the Brazilian sports press as being one of the most relevant football managers to ever work in the country.
+Santana is often mentioned by the Brazilian sports press as being one of the most relevant football managers to ever work in the country.
 His preferred style of play was very offensive-minded, and he believed in training athletes by using relentless repetition of elementary fundamentals of the game, such as passing the ball and set piece training.

 Career

 First experiences

-Telê started playing for Itabirense Esporte Clube, headquartered near his home in Itabirito, and later played for América, from São João del-Rei.
+Santana started playing for Itabirense Esporte Clube, headquartered near his home in Itabirito, and later played for América, from São João del-Rei.

 Playing career

-Telê played for clubs such as Fluminense, Madureira and Vasco da Gama.
+Santana played for clubs such as Fluminense, Madureira and Vasco da Gama.
 He was also a reserve player of the Brazil national football team.
 As a player, his preferred position was centre forward.
 However, he started his career as a goalkeeper.

 Managerial career

 His career as a manager started in 1967, coaching the Fluminense youth squad.
-Four years later, Telê led Atlético Mineiro to win its first Brazilian championship title.
-Regarded to have coached two of the best Brazil national squads ever in the 1982 and 1986 World Cups, he failed, however, to win the tournament in both occasions.
+Four years later, Santana led Atlético Mineiro to win its first Brazilian championship title.
+Santana coached the Brazil squads of the 1982 and 1986 World Cups, both of which are regarded as among the greatest teams in the tournament's history to never win the competition.

-Besides the coaching of the Brazil national team, Santana returned to club management in 1988 at Flamengo, but enjoyed his palmiest days with São Paulo between 1990 and 1996.
-With an outstanding team featuring Zetti, Cafu, Raí, and Leonardo (all of the aforementioned players eventually made it to the national squad in 1994), the side won the Brazilian championship title in 1991, and then the Libertadores Cup in 1992 and 1993, the first time that a Brazilian club had won it in 10 years.
-In those same two seasons, São Paulo also claimed the world club title in Tokyo, beating first Johan Cruyff's FC Barcelona and then Fabio Capello's A.C.
-Milan.
-The memory of this squad is still very much regarded by the fans as one of the most spectacular in São Paulo's history.
+After 1986, Santana returned to club management and took charge of Flamengo in 1988 before beginning a highly successful spell with São Paulo in 1990.
+With a talented squad featuring players such as Zetti, Cafu, Raí, and Leonardo, São Paulo won the Brazilian championship title in 1991, followed by consecutive Copa Libertadores titles in 1992 and 1993 – the first won by a Brazilian club since 1983.

+Santana's spell at São Paulo is most celebrated for its back-to-back Intercontinental Cup victories in Tokyo, beating first Johan Cruyff's FC Barcelona in 1992 and then Fabio Capello's A.C.
+Milan in 1993.
+Santana's São Paulo side is widely regarded as one of the greatest club sides in Brazilian football.